Cocker Spaniel Puppy Training

 Some pet owners believe crating a dog, especially a young puppy, is cruel.

-A few things can go wrong when you're teaching your puppy to enjoy his crate; however, they're easily resolved when you know how!
+A few things can go wrong when teaching your puppy to enjoy his crate; however, you can quickly resolve them when you know how!

 If you decide that crating is for you and your pup (and I hope you do, but it's your choice), I suggest you read the essential rules of crate training before you even think about crating your pup.